Find out about treatments for pressure on the spinal cord (spinal cord compression).

 Dexamethasone is a steroid.
 You have it as a tablet or as a drip into a vein in your arm.
 You normally start having a high dose and your doctor reduces your dose as your symptoms improve.
 The dose reduces slowly over a few weeks if you have radiotherapy or surgery.

-You should take your steroids exactly as your doctor or nurse has told you.
+You should take your steroids exactly as your doctor, nurse or pharmacist has told you.
+Never stop taking them without talking to your doctor first.

 You might need to lie flat for some time to reduce movement in your spine and prevent any more damage to your spinal cord.